VirtualCaffeineIO/Public_Scripts/Apps/Office365/Readme.md

 You can make a dynamic group key's off the users language.

-You can host teh XML files on externally accessible storage such as an Azure blob.
+You can host the XML files on externally accessible storage such as an Azure blob.

 The xml may be called with -XMLURL "https://mydomain.com/xmlfile.xml"